saltict/availproject.github.io/docs/introduction.md

 Avail is a **modular blockchain** that is laser-focused on **data availability**: ordering, publishing transactions, and making it possible to verify that block data is available without downloading the whole block.
-This modular approach with a strong data availbility layer at the core enables scalability while maintaining security.
+This modular approach with a strong data availability layer at the core enables scalability while maintaining security.

 Since Avail is data-agnostic, it can support any execution